IDT Corp to provide long distance telephony between U.S. and Cuba

-U.S.-based telecom company IDT Corp (IDT.N) has reached an agreement with Empresa de Telecomunicaciones de Cuba S.A.
+Feb 19 U.S.-based telecom company IDT Corp has reached an agreement with Empresa de Telecomunicaciones de Cuba S.A.
 (ETECSA), Cuba's national telecom provider, to provide international long distance telephony between the United States and Cuba directly.

 The company said that the agreement was filed today with the Federal Communications Commission (FCC) and is subject to FCC review for a period of ten days.